act-rules/act-rules.github.io/_rules/audio-as-media-alternative-afb423.md

 ## Expectation 2

-Each target element is labeled as an audio alternative for text on the page.
+Each target element is labelled as an audio alternative for text on the page.

 ## Expectation 3